Thursday, April 27, 2006

 "A word fitly spoken is like apples of gold in pitchers of silver." ...
 Proverbs 25:11

-It was as though Simon's apology brought a type of healing--certainly for Katharine-- but in a way, for me, too.
-I felt such a release from that nagging feeling of injustice suffered by another person... the thing which had haunted me all day.
+It was as though Simon's apology brought a type of healing--certainly for Katharine-- but in a way, for me, also.
+I felt such a release from that nagging feeling of injustice suffered by another person, the heaviness which had haunted me all day.

-Words are powerful.
-Apologies are both powerful and healing.
+Words, apologies are powerful.
+And healing.
 And I wish we'd all get over the lie which tells us we will appear smaller if we apologize to others.

 The exact opposite is true.